shanebweaver/martha-build/README.md

 Thus, after many hours of YouTube and scrolling through forums, I identified a few trends: There seems to be a lot of love out there for the Martha style tent from small growers.
 I also noticed strong support for House of Hydro humidity systems from commercial growers.
 So that is what I built.
 Let's dive in!

+#### Note:
+This is not a cheap build.
+It's gonna cost ~$300 depending on where you source your parts.
+The bulk of the cost coming from the humidifer components.
+This build is designed for use with a few assumptions:

+- The ambient humidity is lower then 70%
+- The ambient temperature is stable >60F degrees

+This is an indoor grow build.
+If your location requires controlled heating/cooling or de-humidification, this may not be the build for you.

 ## Placement

 Picking a place to put your tent is important.
 There are a few factors to consider: